-When a report alleging student misconduct comes to the Office of Admission and Student Services, the student is immediately notified of the allegations.
+When a report alleging student misconduct comes to the office of Admissions and Student Services, the student is immediately notified of the allegations.
 If the student does not respond within twenty-four hours, he or she may be immediately suspended.
-The Academic Director will conduct an initial investigation by taking written and oral statements from the complainant (the person making the allegations) and any witnesses.
+The Associate Dean will conduct an initial investigation by taking written and oral statements from the complainant (the person making the allegations) and any witnesses.
 The student who is charged with the misconduct will be given a summary of the allegations and the names of the complainant and witnesses.
-The student will also be given a chance to present his or her case to the Academic Director.
-Once all sides have been heard, the Academic Director will make a determination about the allegations.
-If the student is found to be at fault, the Academic Director will outline an appropriate remediation.
-In cases of major ethical violations, the Academic Director may choose to send the matter directly to the SPC.
+The student will also be given a chance to present his or her case to the Associate Dean.
+Once all sides have been heard, the Associate Dean will make a determination about the allegations.
+Once investigated, the Associate Dean may choose to refer the case to the Student Progress Committee (please refer to the Student Progress Committee procedures above) or may adjudicate a decision autonomously, especially in the instance of gross or major ethical violations.
+The Associate Dean may temporarily suspend the student from participating in classes until the issue is resolved.
+Adjudications by the Associate Dean are considered final.